damicon/zfswatcher/README.md

 - See the configuration file comments for information about the configuration settings.

-- Enclosure led management is disabled by default.
+- Enclosure LED management is disabled by default.
 Currently an external utility `ledctl` (part of ledmon package) is required for this functionality.